civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(1)** The portion of subsection 241(3.2) of the Act before paragraph (a) is replaced by the following:

-    **(3.2)** An official may provide to any person the following taxpayer information relating to another person (in this subsection referred to as the "registrant") that was at any time a registered charity, registered Canadian amateur athletic association **or registered journalism organization**:
+    **(3.2)** An official may provide to any person the following taxpayer information relating to another person (in this subsection referred to as the "registrant") that was at any time a registered charity, registered Canadian amateur athletic association or registered journalism organization:

   **(2)** Paragraph 241(3.2)(f) of the Act is replaced by the following:

-    financial statements required to be filed with an information return referred to in subsection 149.1(14) **or (14.1)**;
+    financial statements required to be filed with an information return referred to in subsection 149.1(14) or (14.1);

   **(3)** Section 241 of the Act is amended by adding the following after subsection (3.3):